Category

 3. Review your operating procedures

 Even the most robust security systems are useless if your organization’s procedures don’t align with your security goals.
-For example, a company that manufactures toxic chemicals would establish the security goal of keeping the general public away, for everyone’s safety.
+For example, a company manufacturing toxic chemicals would establish the security goal of keeping the general public away for everyone’s safety.
 But if they leave external doors unsecured and don’t partition off sensitive areas, their procedures wouldn’t reflect that goal.

-In this phase of the process, you’ll be assessing the effectiveness of your policies and security plans.
+In this phase of the process, you’ll assess the effectiveness of your policies and security plans.
 While the focus of this exercise is physical security, the rise of converged security means you’ll also be touching on cybersecurity issues.

 In this step, you’ll evaluate everything from security policies to emergency plans, such as: